Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 Trump Twitter Tweets Defunct

 This timeline cites a number of Twitter Tweets including those of then-President Trump.
 On January 8, 2021, Twitter deactivated President Trump’s Twitter account.
-This caused the citation links to become inactive.
+This caused the citation links

 Timeline Source Files